1987 Oldsmobile Aerotech ST/LT (Short Tail/Long Tail)

 True to form, Foyt wound up the Quad4 engine again, cranked the boost to 40 lbs and, again, without the engine performing at its optimum output set the international, flying mile, world record with a two-way average of 267mph.

-Present Day Influence of the Aerotech
+Modern Day Influence of the Aerotech

 Ed Welburn, currently Vice President of GM Global Design (key designer of the Aerotech) was touring through GM design studios in September 2010.
 One group he visited was working on a low-drag vehicle design, and had a number of photos posted for inspiration -- one of which was the original Aerotech.